jordanstephens/paleta/readme.markdown

 #### Manipulating Colors

-Colors can be lightened or darkened by a percentage.
+Colors can be lightened or darkened by a percentage

 	color.lighten!(10)
 	color.darken!(30)